 Despite its favorable characteristics, Tell el-Badawiya/Hannathon remained unexplored for many years and was visited infrequently by early travelers.
 A field survey carried out at the site in the mid-1970s revealed its long settlement history, stretching from the fifth millennium to recent times.

 The Tell el-Badawiya/Hannathon Archaeological Project (TBH-AP) aims to explore the history and material culture of the site in the Bronze and Iron Ages, with a special focus on processes of collapse, resilience, and regeneration of human activity.
-The project’s first stage will focus primarily on the late Iron Age and the Persian period (c. eighth-fourth centuries BCE).
+In the upcoming season, we will continue exploring possible remains of a fortress/administrative center established at the site’s summit in the Persian Period, as well as the gateway area in the east and the lower settlement.

 Central Galilee, Israel

-Volunteers will stay at Kibbutz Hannathon, a beautiful settlement in the Beth-Netopha Valley, only a few minutes away from Tell el-Badawiya/Hannathon.
+Team members will stay at Kibbutz Hannathon, a beautiful settlement in the Beth-Netopha Valley, only a few minutes away from Tell el-Badawiya/Hannathon.
 All the rooms are fully air-conditioned and have a private bathroom.
+Free Wi-Fi is available.
 During regular working days, three meals are provided (breakfast, lunch, and dinner).
 Vegetarian dishes are available.
+A grocery store and swimming pool are located a short-walking distance from the accommodation.

 Assaf Kleiman: Ben-Gurion University